eaftan/boolean-wat/README.md

 }
 ```

 Is it possible for this program to print "Wat"?
-If I'm asking this, then you
+If I'm asking this, you already
-already know the answer.
+know the answer.

 ## Instructions